The Temples of Angkor

 Henri Mouhot

-In August 2009 I travelled to Cambodia, where I spent one month photographing some of the magnificent temples in the Angkor Archaeological Park.
-Covering more than 400 square kilometres in the province of Siem Reap, this park contains more than 100 monuments – of which two dozen are major temples.
-The best known and best-preserved of these temples is Angkor Wat, which, having survived the passage of time, the harsh annual double monsoon of the region, countless droughts and numerous wars, remains one of the most awe-inspiring religious monuments ever built, and clearly demonstrates the genius and ingenuity of its ancient builders.
+In August 2009, I traveled to Cambodia, spending a month photographing the magnificent temples within the Angkor Archaeological Park.
+Spanning over 400 square kilometers in Siem Reap province, the park is home to more than 100 monuments, with over two dozen major temples.
+Among these, the best-known and best-preserved is Angkor Wat—a structure that has withstood the test of time, the region’s harsh double monsoons, numerous droughts, and countless wars.
+It stands today as one of the most awe-inspiring religious monuments ever built, showcasing the extraordinary skill and ingenuity of its ancient creators.

-The French explorer Henri Mouhot, who “re-discovered” Angkor Wat in the 1850s, described it in the following way: “One of these temples – a rival to that of Solomon, and erected by some ancient Michelangelo – might take an honourable place beside our most beautiful buildings.
+French explorer Henri Mouhot, who brought Angkor Wat to international attention in the 1850s, famously described it as: “One of these temples—a rival to that of Solomon, and erected by some ancient Michelangelo—might take an honorable place beside our most beautiful buildings.
 It is grander than anything left to us by Greece or Rome.”

 All images copyright © Thaddeus Pope.
 All rights reserved.